 Results: We had a diverse study population with a mean age of 32 years (SD=7.86), 25.75% were African American, 20.60% were Hispanics, 21.46% were Asians, 18.88% were White and 13.31% were Others.
 We used cross tabulation to describe the relationship between the two variables of interest.
 Results indicate that 85.11% of women are willing to receive the vaccine from their child's doctor; however, are unwilling to receive it through their own primary care provider.
-Whereas 7.76% women preferred receiving the vaccine from their child's doctor.
-Also, 67.74% of women indicated their willingness to get the vaccine from their child's doctor; however, were unsure about getting it through their primary care physician.
-We did a two-sided Fisher's exact test of proportions of p < 0.0001 and concluded that there is a statistically significant difference between women who preferred receiving the HPV vaccine through their child's provider and women willing to receive it through their primary care physician concluded their child's provider and women willing to receive it through their primary care between the physician and women willing to receive it through their primary care physician.
+Whereas 7.76% women preferred receiving the vaccine from their child's doctor; however, as 0.67.74% of women indicated their willingness to get the vaccine from their child's doctor; however, were unsure about getting it through their primary care physician.
+We did a two-sided Fisher's exact test of proportions of p < 0.0001 and concluded that there is a statistically significant difference between women who preferred receiving the HPV vaccine through their child's provider and women willing to receive it through their primary care physician can be used for 0.05).